 Australian Cattle Dog

 Another top herding dog, the Australian cattle dog thrives on change and new experiences, says Estrada.
 This breed is recognizable by its blue or red color, and often has a “mask” on its face with a dark patch over one or both eyes.
 They have extremely high energy, which makes them perfect for hiking—even if you might get winded, they never will.
+Think: the perfect hot-weather dog for sweaty, warm days.
 Be sure to bring plenty of water for not just yourself, but your pooch, too, and try to take breaks in the shade.
 If your dog is in the sun for a long time, consider some doggy sunscreen, says Estrada, for their ears and other exposed (furless) areas such as tummies.